Mavericks will host the Gerald Richey Invitational on Saturday, Sept. 19.

 His 2013-14 men's squad claimed the first "triple crown" in school history, bursting into the Sun Belt Conference by winning all three titles in the school's inaugural year.
 The cross country squad placed five runners among the top seven in the standings, while the indoor team smashed a 20-year-old record with 185 points in the championship.

-This past season, he collected three SBC Coach of the Year awards, giving him 25 league honors for his career.
 In 2013, he was recognized for his achievements by being the only coach named to the Southland Conference's All-Time Indoor Track & Field Honor Roll on both the men's and women's side.
 The list honored the greatest athletes and coaches in the league's first 50 years.

 Sauerhage's success began immediately, as his teams claimed league championships in women's indoor, men's indoor and men's outdoor track in his first season.
 The Mavericks followed that up by winning four conference titles (men's indoor, men's outdoor, women's indoor and women's cross country) in year two.